 Rich in sea minerals and skin loving nutrients, seaweed extracts are part of the popular marine skincare trend that also features algae.
 Containing magnesium, iron and calcium, seaweed moisturisers and cleansers will significantly hydrate skin leaving it silky soft and comfortable.

-Tea tree oil is good for using as an antiseptic and antibacterial solution for spots and inflamed skin.
+Tea tree oil is good for use as an antiseptic and antibacterial solution for spots and inflamed skin.
 How to use tea tree oil on your face is to look for spot treatments and face washes and lotions aimed at blemished and acne prone skin as tea tree oil is a key ingredient in these skincare products.
 The Ayumi range of Neem tea tree oil skincare products can provide treatment for this skin type whilst offering relief of inflammation.

 Be sure to browse the complete range of Beauty Base skincare to discover the right skincare products for your skin needs.
 With our collections of face moisturisers, face washes and exfoliators, you can benefit from the expert ingredients mentioned in our beauty glossary straight away!

 Which Beauty Ingredients To Choose For Your Skin

 We primarily look at the label of our beauty products to see which ingredients may work best for our skin.
 Whether you have a specific problem you’d like to address with your chosen skincare or if you’re simply interested in the effects the ingredients may have on your skin, we can recommend different beauty ingredients for common skin conditions: